Household hazardous waste - packaging and labelling

 How to properly package and label your waste

 Place your leftover chemicals in a sealed, spill-proof container.
 Use the original container if possible.
-Always keep each chemical separate - never mix them together.
+When you keep materials in their original container, our staff will know how to safely handle the contents.

 Make sure the lid is on tight.

-Drop off your properly packaged and clearly labelled materials at one of our drop-off locations.
+Drop off your materials at one of our drop-off locations.

 Workers who remove, transport and process your old chemicals can now do it safely.